 UK nationals permanently resident in the UK (or another EU state, or a specific list of countries found here) can currently enter Greece, although you still should only be travelling for essential reasons.
 You’ll need to fill out a Passenger Locator Form at least 24 hours before travel.

-You must provide proof of a negative PCR test result, taken within 72 hours of your arrival into the country.
+You must provide proof of a negative PCR test result, taken within 72 hours of before arrival into the country.
 Upon arrival you will be asked to undergo a rapid test for COVID-19.
-If your test result is negative, you will need to self-isolate for 7 days.
-A positive test result means you must self-isolate for at least 14 days.
-In both cases, you’ll need to take another PCR test at the end of your self-isolation period.
+If your test result is negative, you do not need to self-isolate.
+A positive test result means you must self-isolate for at least 14 days and you’ll need to take another PCR test at the end of your self-isolation period.